josephcrowell/wn-passage-plugin/README.md

     **/

     // check for permission directly using hasPermissionName( $permission_name )
-    $permissionGranted = app('PassageService')::hasPermissionName('view_magic_dragon');
+    $permissionGranted = PassageService::hasPermissionName('view_magic_dragon');
     if($permissionGranted) {
      // Do stuff
     }

     /**
     * OR
     *
     *  Lets say you have a model that uses a permission field containg the id of a
-    *   permission key and want to see if model permission matches.
+    *   permission permission and want to see if model permission matches.
     *
     *  Example:
-    * 	$model->perm_id = 5 which came from a dropdown that contained keys
+    *  $model->perm_id = 5 which came from a dropdown that contained permissions
-    * 	from PassageService::passagePermission();
+    *  from PassageService::passagePermissions();
     **/

     $model = Model::first();